mbragg02/Quiz/README.md

     Junit 4

 ###Operation:
-1. Launch ServerLauncher to start the Quiz Server
+    1. Launch server/ServerLauncher to start the Quiz Server
-2. Launch SetupClientLauncher to start to Set-up client.
+    2. Launch setupClient/SetupClientLauncher to start to Set-up client.
 The set-up client can create new Quizzes & and current active Quizzes.
-3. Launch PlayerClientLauncher to play a Quiz game.
+    3. Launch playerClient/PlayerClientLauncher to play a Quiz game.

 ###Quiz Server
 The Quiz server is required for both the set-up and player clients to operate.
 All server activity is logged to a log file.
 Startup/shutdown activity as well as exceptions are loggged to the console as well.
 On initial startup, the server creates serverData.txt where Quiz/Game data is recorded.
 Note: data is serialized to serverData.txt on shutdown.
 The server needs to "Exit" as apposed to being "Stopped" for the server shutdown hook thread to run and the file be written.

-    The servers RMI properties can be edited in server.properties The servers RMI sercurity policies can be edited in security.policy The server writes all its logs to server.log
+    The servers RMI properties can be edited in server.properties The servers RMI security policies can be edited in security.policy The server writes all its logs to server.log
     The server stores all its data in serverData.txt